- Our desires are not inherent, but copied. When someone wants something, we naturally want it too.

-To save time, he’d look into patterns in books so he wouldn’t need to read them entirely.
-He found out that characters in almost all novels relied on other people to show them what was worth wanting.
+To save time, he quickly read the books by looking for patterns in them.
+He found out that characters in almost all novels relied on other people who showed them what was worth wanting.

 They don’t spontaneously desire anything.
 Instead, their desires are formed by interacting with other characters who alter their (…) desires.

-Understand: desire does not stand on its own.
-Our desires are influenced by other people’s desires.
+Desires do not stand on their own.
+They are influenced by other people’s desires.

 Girard understood that the novels he taught weren’t based on a plot, but on the desire of the hero, which was the lead in the story.